WordPress/gutenberg/blocks/README.md

 The following sections will describe what you'll need to include in `block.js` to describe the behavior of your custom block.

+Note that all JavaScript code samples in this document are enclosed in a function that is evaulated immediately afterwards.
+This recommended practice ensures that your variables declared with `var` will not pollute the global `window` object, which could cause plugins with WordPress core or with other plugins.

 ## Example

 Let's imagine you wanted to define a block to show a randomly generated image